 How does vitamin C protect the eye?

-Vitamin C is necessary for healthy eyes.
+High levels of vitamin C are necessary for good vision.
 Actually, vitamin C is concentrated in all eye tissues.
 Moreover, vitamin C is vital for the health of blood vessels, including the delicate capillaries in the retina of the eye.

-According to a study, people at high risk of developing AMD who received antioxidants had a 28% lower risk of progression to advanced AMD.
+Actually, antioxidants play a key role in AMD development.
+According to a study, people at high risk of developing age-related macular degeneration (AMD) who received antioxidants had a 28% lower risk of progression to advanced AMD.

-Collagen is necessary for healthy eyes.
-Actually, collagen is a protein which provides structure to our eye.
+In addition, vitamin C is necessary for the synthesis of collagen.
+Collagen is the main protein of the body.
+It provides structure to the eye.
 Especially, in the cornea and sclera.
 Low collagen synthesis could be a reason for the development of cataracts.

 High doses of vitamin C may reduce the risk of cataracts